RobBednark/quiz-me/README.md

 ## How to install and run
 1. clone the repo
 1. create a virtual environment using pipenv, e.g.,

         $ pipenv install
-    or create a virtualenv using mkvirtualenv, e.g., mkvirtualenv quizme
+    or create a virtualenv using mkvirtualenv, e.g.,

+        $ mkvirtualenv quizme

 1. activate the virtualenv, e.g.,

         $ pipenv shell
     or using virtualenv:

         $ workon quizme
-1. If using virtualenv instead of pipenv, install the required packages in the virtualenv, e.g., pip install --requirement requirements.txt
+1. If using virtualenv instead of pipenv, install the required packages in the virtualenv, e.g.,

+        $ pip install --requirement requirements.txt
-1. install and run postgresql (if using postgresql); e.g., on OSX, brew install postgresql (or "brew update")
+1. install and run postgresql (if using postgresql); e.g., on OSX,

-    ("brew info postgresql" to see how to start/stop) (if errors, consider "brew reinstall postgresql")
+        $ brew install postgresql (or "brew update") (`brew info postgresql` to see how to start/stop) (if errors, consider `brew reinstall postgresql`)
 1. start postgres; e.g., on OSX,

-    launchctl list | grep postgres  # see if launchctl knows about postgres, and if so, what the last exit status is brew services list  # list all running services, and see if postgresql is there brew services stop postgresql
+        $ launchctl list | grep postgres  # see if launchctl knows about postgres, and if so, what the last exit status is

+        $ brew services list  # list all running services, and see if postgresql is there
+        $ brew services stop postgresql
-1. create a postgres database
+1. create a postgres database, e.g.,

-    createdb quizme
+        $ createdb quizme
-    (note that the database name "quizme" is a setting in settings.py for DATABASES['default']['NAME']
+    (note that the database name "quizme" is a setting in `settings.py` for `DATABASES['default']['NAME']`
     )
 1. create a postgres user:

-    createuser quizme
+        $ createuser quizme
     --or--

-        psql --command="CREATE USER quizme"
+        $ psql --command="CREATE USER quizme"

     Test it:

-        psql --user=quizme quizme
+        $ psql --user=quizme quizme
-1. copy database
-   --or--
+1. load existing data into database, or start with an empty database:

-   DB_QUIZME=my_db_name ./manage.py syncdb
+        $ DB_QUIZME=my_db_name ./manage.py syncdb
-   DB_QUIZME=my_db_name ./manage.py migrate
+        $ DB_QUIZME=my_db_name ./manage.py migrate
 1. create a superuser

-DB_QUIZME=my_db_name ./manage.py createsuperuser --email my_user@my_domain.com
+        $ DB_QUIZME=my_db_name ./manage.py createsuperuser --email my_user@my_domain.com

 ## How to run tests